The-Poolz/RegistrationContract/README.md

 ### Setting a new fee token for registering pool

+<pre><b>ATTENTION!
+You can set a new fee token only if it is not equal to previous.</b></pre>

-If you want to set a fee for registering a new pool as a token, you should use a SetFeeToken() function.
+If you want to set a new fee for registering a new pool as a token, you should use a SetFeeToken() function.

 ```solidity
     // to set a new fee price